A Homotopy Category for Graphs: Graphs as a 2-Category

-We will show that $\Gph$ forms a 2-category \cite{riehlCTIC}.
-We want our 2-cells to be defined by homotopies of morphisms, but this does not satisfy the required properties.
+Recall that our aim is to show that $\Gph$ forms a 2-category as defined in \cite{riehlCTIC}.
+We want our 2-cells to be defined by $\times$-homotopies of morphisms, but this does not satisfy the required properties.
 However, since a homotopy $\alpha$ is defined by a looped walk given by a map $\alpha: I_n^{\ell} \to H^G$, we have a notion of when two such maps are themselves homotopic, as in Definiton \ref{D:hoofho}.
-In order to get a 2-category, we will define our 2-cells to be homotopy classes of homotopies.
+In order to get a 2-category, we will define our 2-cells to be homotopy classes of $\times$-homotopies.

 We begin by showing that concatenation and composition operations are well defined up to homotopy.
 We will use the following more general result about homotopies of walks:

 \begin{lemma} If $f$ and $g$ are looped walks of length $n$ in $G$ from $x$ to $y$, and $f \simeq g$ are homotopic rel endpoints, then if $h$ is a walk from $y$ to $z$, then $f*h \simeq g*h$ rel endpoints; and if $k$ is a walk from $w$ to $x$, then $k*f \simeq k*g$ rel endpoints. \end{lemma}